Start playing guitar How to choose a guitar for beginners?

 Rock n’ roll listeners know this instinctively.
 Singers whose quirky personality comes through in their voices are usually the ones who win out in the end.
 Yet television shows and music producers will have you believe that only singers possessing an incredible range and amazing technique have any chance of being successful.

 The opinion of the shows and producers matters.
-Not so much in creating quality songs, but it has an effect on the musicians allowed to get their foot through the door.
+Not so much in creating quality songs, but it has an effect on the musicians allowed to get their foot in the door.
 Blame them on the host of bland, uninspired singles lining up the pop charts.

 Raising Ravens’ Don’t Stay is a song built on an expressive voice and a performance that aims to capture the singer at their most natural.
 Musically, the song chooses some of the great female rock singers as inspiration and learns easily that their greatness comes from their idiosyncrasies.